jglatts/SerialWedge/README.md

 3. Build and Run

 #### From Github Releases
-1. Dowloand the assests from the releases tab
+1. Dowload the assests from the releases tab
 2. Run the Wedge.exe application